 Winter has officially started, and if you have a pool at your property, it has probably been closed and winterized by now.
 Many people living in regions where winter extends for more than four months consider constructing a swimming pool a waste of money.
 And they are not completely wrong with this view.
-What’s the point of having a pool in your home if it is supposed to be closed for the most of the year?
+What’s the point of having a pool in your home if it is supposed to be closed for most of the year?

 If you are also one of those pool owners who can’t use this valuable home amenity due to the weather, then a pool heater is nothing short of a godsend.
-By connecting your pool with its dedicated heater, you can keep it functional all year long except peak winter.
-Besides extending the swimming season beyond the regular summertime, these heaters also allow you to use your pool at nights.
+By connecting your pool with its dedicated heater, you can keep it functional all year long except during peak winter.
+Besides extending the swimming season beyond the regular summertime, these heaters also allow you to use your pool at night.

 The other benefit of having a pool heater is that you get to swim and dip in the warm water.
 We have all heard that swimming is a great aerobic exercise.
 Doing it in warm water increases its health benefits manifold.
 Swimming in warm water opens the skin pores, sheds the dead cells, and clears the sinuses.
 You get a quick reenergizing dose for your body by spending some time in a heated swimming pool.